How to Declutter and Sell Your Stuff Before You Move

 - When selling online: take high quality photos, use descriptive words, and include measurements.

-Online Yard Sales & Apps
+Online Yard Sales and Apps

 These aren’t ‘ye olden days’ of yard sales.
 New ways of selling used stuff make it conveniently easier.
 Start with your high value items: Anything designer, vintage, or current electronics (not your box TV from the 80s, sorry).